Dusell and Nevada host Colorado State - WTOP News

 Reno, Nevada; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Nevada takes on Colorado State after Xavier Dusell scored 25 points in Nevada’s 105-73 win against the Texas Southern Tigers.
+BOTTOM LINE: Nevada faces Colorado State after Xavier Dusell scored 25 points in Nevada’s 105-73 victory against the Texas Southern Tigers.

 The Wolf Pack have gone 6-1 at home.
-Nevada ranks third in the MWC with 16.1 assists per game led by Kobe Sanders averaging 4.5.
+Nevada ranks ninth in the MWC in rebounding averaging 30.5 rebounds.
+Nick Davidson leads the Wolf Pack with 6.6 boards.

-The Rams have gone 0-1 away from home.
-Colorado State ranks ninth in the MWC with 7.5 offensive rebounds per game led by Rashaan Mbemba averaging 1.6.
+The Rams are 0-1 on the road.
+Colorado State is 3-2 in games decided by at least 10 points.

-Nevada scores 77.7 points, 7.2 more per game than the 70.5 Colorado State gives up.
-Colorado State has shot at a 45.4% clip from the field this season, 4.8 percentage points above the 40.6% shooting opponents of Nevada have averaged.
+Nevada makes 50.4% of its shots from the field this season, which is 8.4 percentage points higher than Colorado State has allowed to its opponents (42.0%).
+Colorado State averages 7.7 made 3-pointers per game this season, 0.3 fewer makes per game than Nevada allows.

 The Wolf Pack and Rams face off Saturday for the first time in MWC play this season.

-TOP PERFORMERS: Nick Davidson is averaging 15.2 points, 6.6 rebounds and 3.1 assists for the Wolf Pack.
+TOP PERFORMERS: Kobe Sanders is averaging 15.4 points and 4.5 assists for the Wolf Pack.

-Nique Clifford is scoring 16.4 points per game with 10.5 rebounds and 3.3 assists for the Rams.
+Nique Clifford is shooting 50.4% and averaging 16.4 points for the Rams.

 LAST 10 GAMES: Wolf Pack: 7-3, averaging 76.4 points, 30.1 rebounds, 16.0 assists, 6.0 steals and 3.2 blocks per game while shooting 49.8% from the field.
 Their opponents have averaged 65.4 points per game.